CAASPP / CAST Testing

 Tuesday, Thursday and Friday are regular bus and bell schedules.

-If there is any confusion or you have question on either of these two days' schedules, please contact the front office at 530-273-4431.
+If there is any confusion, or if you have questions on either of these two days' schedules, please contact the front office at 530-273-4431.

 What is CAASPP?